torsv454/github-issue-importer/README.md

 # github-issue-importer
-On-off to import a bunch of issues into github.
+One-off to import a bunch of issues into github.